Juvenile Diabetes: on the occasion of World Diabetes Day, D-Juvenate Charitable Trust, organised a Charity at KEM Hospital.

 Every child present was given a glucometer with strips and needles.
 This was followed by a drawing competition and refreshments.

-Dr. Tushar Bandgar and Dr. Vyankatesh Shivane from KEM Hospital’s Endocrine and Diabetology Department, welcomed the kids and explained to them and their parents the need to monitor blood sugar levels.
+Dr. Tushar Bandgar and Dr. Vyankatesh Shivane from KEM Hospital’s Endocrine and Diabetology Department welcomed the kids and explained to them and their parents the need to monitor blood sugar levels.
 They were also educated on taking the right dosage of insulin to avoid critical medical emergencies.

-Watching these kids go about their routine, and satisfied that they were indeed making a difference were Dilip Kukreja, an IT professional and his wife, Anjali, who runs a SOHO business in fabrics.
+Watching these kids go about their routine, and satisfied that they were indeed making a difference were Dilip Kukreja, an IT professional, and his wife, Anjali, who runs a SOHO business in fabrics.
 Explaining their involvement with Juvenile Diabetes, Dilip says, “For the past five years we have been working with Schools and Hospitals to spread awareness and provide aid to the needy.
-We have strong associations with the Juvenile Diabetes Ward of Jehangir Hospital, Pune, and KEM Hospital and Wadia Hospital in Mumbai.
+We have strong associations with the Juvenile Diabetes Ward of Jehangir Hospital, Pune, KEM Hospital, and Wadia Hospital in Mumbai.
 We are also ably supported by the Rotary Club of Pune Airport, in this endeavour of ours.”

 Throwing light on how, in the past, the Kukrejas’ have worked in creating awareness, Dilip reveals, “We have had similar events on World Diabetes Day at Jehangir Hospital, Pune, where over 40 registered juvenile diabetic children had a day of fun and entertainment.
 In Pune, our Trust has covered over 40 Schools, touching the lives of over 400 teachers and impacting the lives of over 40,000 children, creating awareness and also saving lives.”

 The Kukrejas have a story and a personal reason close to their heart behind this involvement of theirs in this cause.
 And when they tell their story, it’s simple, without any frills, and the events that followed have only been guided by this basic human desire to reach out to others—apart from creating awareness.
-“The expense per month can touch upto Rs 2000.
+“The expense per month can touch up to Rs 2000.
 That’s the minimum cost of ‘staying alive’,” reveals Dilip.

 Almost 6 years back, on March 31, 2010, their world was turned upside down by an event in their family related to Juvenile Diabetes.
-That’s when they realized that “ignorance on juvenile diabetes” could have proved fatal.
+That’s when they realized that “ignorance of juvenile diabetes” could have proved fatal.
 “What we realized then is that although clear symptoms of the condition were visible, our lack of knowledge and awareness on juvenile diabetes proved nearly fatal and world-shattering for us,” says Dilip.

 They believe in taking one step at a time and are overwhelmed by the support they have been receiving over these past five years.
-As they continue to make an impact with kids, they are sure many like-minded people will join them in their journey.
+As they continue to make an impact on kids, they are sure many like-minded people will join them in their journey.